SuperOfficeDocs/superoffice-docs/docs/onsite/install/win9-client/index.md

 ![x -screenshot][img1]

-If you choose **Customize**, you may choose where you want to install it and also choose to install additional programs.
+If you choose **Customize**, you may choose where you want to install it and also choose to install additional options.

 ![x -screenshot][img2]